Understanding Ambivalence

 What are we going to do here?

-And so if someone is really stuck in the low energy place where,
+If someone is really stuck in the low energy place where,

-Because I think of the affair or,
+Because I think of the affair or like the high energy ambivalence as this.

 We're trying to get them to confront something that they have really good reasons to avoid.